 From the writer’s that I’ve given feedback to none have told me I was way off base and I didn’t help them at all.
 I might have misunderstood some of their story intentions and they might not have agreed with my notes, but overall everyone has been happy.

-I spoke with friend of the site David Bousquet of Redgate Films (TRUTH: I did audio for a spot or two and acted in one of their pieces.
-Hooray friendship!) to see if any such industry existed in his production and post-production world.
+I spoke with friends in the production end of the film world to see if any such industry existed in his production and post-production world.
 Turns out, nope.
 Only writers get harassed and scammed into paying loads of money for expert advice from non-experts.
 Maybe it’s the intangible aspect of writing that makes it prone to this.
 An editor or cameraman can get the gear and mess with it, read the manuals and figure it out and once they’re done it either works or it doesn’t.
 It’s immediately known.
 This is also something that you can show your friends and they can tell you if that shot was good or that edit made sense.
 They’ve seen movies before.
 You can put your work immediately up on YouTube and there it is.
 Alive.

 For a writer you can write and write and once you’re done, or think you’re done (which is really all there is.
 You “think” you’re done.) but you will never know if you did it right.
 There is no immediate gauge of success without involving someone outside of your own head.